Sunday, December 24, 2017

 The bow of the mighty has been broken

 but those who were tottering are now braced with strength.

 Yahweh judges the ends of the earth,

 Lord, let the gentle breeze of silence, the breeze of grace, carry away all the voices and sounds that gradually take my heart away from my own existence.
-May the luminous trail of your passing by intoxicate with your perfume the air I usually breathe so that I may seek no one but you.
-And when the ruminated syllables of Scripture, together with the events that form the memory of our encounter, will become the fibre of my flesh, the world will see you again, will see your face in the physical features that I shall give to you.
-The limits of my being will tell of the prodigies of your power, unless I try uselessly to flee or avoid them, but I shall love them as the precision of my human uniqueness.
-I shall then come to think your words, speak your words, fulfil your words, because, by not fleeing from myself, I shall have met you where you are: in the depths of my limited being, in my inner self and in my essential silence, where love given brings forth love gift and creates bridges of communion.
+May the luminous trail of Your passing by intoxicate the air I usually breathe with your perfume so that I may seek no one but You.
+And when the ruminated syllables of scripture, together with the events that form the memory of our encounter, will become the fiber of my flesh, the world will see You again, will see Your face in the physical features that I shall give to You.
+The limits of my being will tell of the prodigies of Your power, unless I try uselessly to flee or avoid them, but I shall love them as the precision of my human uniqueness.
+I shall then come to think Your words, speak Your words, fulfill Your words, because, by not fleeing from myself, I shall have met you where You are: in the depths of my limited being, in my inner self and in my essential silence, where love given brings forth love gift and creates bridges of communion.